Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 Two sub-questions separate the measurement gap from the design gap.
-First, whether the empirical claims that motivate the lens are measurable at session granularity.
+First, whether the empirical claims that motivate the question are measurable at session granularity.
 The existing citations operate at session to multi-month scales (\citet{becker2025measuring}'s 16-developer RCT, \citet{shen2026skill}'s comprehension-test comparison, \citet{kosmyna2025brain}'s EEG study, \citet{he2026cursor}'s 807-repository causal analysis, \citet{liu2026techdebt}'s 304{,}000-commit audit, \citet{rak2025aihiring}'s hiring series), but the harness documented in \Cref{sec:arch,sec:turn,sec:context} exposes no per-session signal for comprehension or convention drift.
 Related work on programmer interaction modes~\citep{barke2023groundedcopilot} and AI-induced code-security regressions~\citep{perry2023insecurecode} sketches session-granularity measurement, and \citet{aiersilan2026vibecheck} proposes a protocol for session-level cognitive-offloading probes.
-Second, whether architecture can respond to such measurements once they exist (an analogue of the generator--evaluator separation~\citep{anthropic2026harness} applied to the human loop, comprehension-preserving surfaces, or mechanisms not yet named) is the design-gap question \Cref{sec:conclude} poses.
-The paper takes no position on which mechanism class is appropriate, and whether the harness documented here is even the right locus for that action (as opposed to the IDE, the organisation, or the human development loop) is a question the architectural analysis cannot adjudicate; the related work surveyed in \Cref{sec:related} and the sustainability pivot of \Cref{sec:conclude} mark where this paper leaves the question.
+Second, whether architecture can respond to such measurements once they exist (an analogue of the generator-evaluator separation~\citep{anthropic2026harness} applied to the human loop, comprehension-preserving surfaces, or mechanisms not yet named) is the design-gap question \Cref{sec:conclude} poses.
+The paper takes no position on which mechanism class is appropriate.
+It also does not settle whether the harness documented here is the right locus for that action, rather than the IDE, the organisation, or the human development loop.
+The related work surveyed in \Cref{sec:related} and the sustainability pivot of \Cref{sec:conclude} mark where this paper leaves the question.